Cassiobury Court

 Aftercare / Relapse Prevention Plan

-When you choose drug and alcohol rehab in Hereford with Cassiobury Court, your journey doesn’t end when you leave us.
+When you choose Cassiobury Court for drug and alcohol rehab support, your journey doesn’t end when you leave us.
 We know that it can be difficult to go from this kind of environment back to the real world, so if you complete a 28-day treatment programme with us, you’ll get a year of free aftercare/relapse prevention plan and ongoing support.

 This plan will include regular catch-ups with our support team to check on your progress after treatment.
 We would also recommend attending local addiction support groups in Hereford, such as Narcotics Anonymous and Alcoholics Anonymous, which have regular meetings in venues across the town.
 Groups like these are essential to building connections with like-minded individuals who can support you on your journey towards long-term recovery.